DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 ### Stereo Manipulation

 - Multi-band MS processing
-- Or other techniques we covered in there width lesson
+- Or other techniques we covered in the width lesson

 ### "Special Sauces"

 Coloristic things to try:

 - distortion techniques
-- analogue, tube, classic mix consoles or historic tape machines
+- analog, tube, classic mix consoles or historical tape machines

 ### General Considerations for Master-buss Processing

-- never try to completely finalize all your mix settings before getting your choice of master-buss processing involved
+- never try to finalize all your mix settings before getting your choice of master-buss processing involved
-- Top down vs bottom up
+- Top down vs. bottom up

 > “Why would you wait till the end?" asks Jaycen Joshua.
 “You want to hear what it’s doing immediately.
 If you wait to the end, it’s going to change your mix completely.”